option8/ksynth/README.md

 440hz A is note 69 in MIDI, so byte 69 (0x45) of the KSYNTH lookup table.

+By shifting 12 bytes up or down (one octave), a song's range can be easily be changed to fit in KSYNTH's limited range.

 ```
   C  C# D  D# E  F  F# G  G# A  A# B
 0 00 00 00 00 00 00 00 00 00 00 00 00